 Born in New England, I grew up in Los Angeles and began my college education at UCLA.
 I finished my BA at UC Berkeley; after a year exclusively studying Dutch literature and art, I entered grad school in Comparative Literature at UCB.
 I earned an MA, focusing on English, French, and Dutch literature of the modern period.

 My professional career has been varied.
 I have worked as a graphic designer, both freelance and as Art Director of the California Coastal Conservancy magazine, Coast and Ocean, but when my children were small, I returned to teaching, which I had done as a grad student.
 I have taught every possible variety of English in local colleges, including the Fall Freshman Program at UC Berkeley.
 After training as a docent at SFMOMA in 2010, I began teaching Humanities at Diablo Valley College.
-I now teach at FPF at UCB, at DVC, and in the OLLI program at Cal State East Bay, and give lectures about art in local libraries and other venues.
+I now teach not just freshmen, but "seniors" through the OLLI program at Cal State East Bay, Dominican College, SFSU, and the Fromm Institute, and give lectures about art in local libraries and other venues.
 I'm also a public guide at SFMOMA and a docent at the Oakland Museum of California.